-- 13.4.1 In exceptional cases where it is decided by the Progression and Award Board that an irregularity in the module assessment has occurred, the Board may either: i) re-assess the module, either in full or in part, without adding to the number of attempts; or, ii) in the case of an SCQF levels 9 and 10 module (and level 11 for Integrated Masters programmes), consider nullification of the module assessment in line with 13.3. - 13.4.2 Actions taken must be fully recorded, with a clear rationale for the action included within the minute.
+- 13.4.1 In exceptional cases where it is decided by the Progression and Award Board that an irregularity in the module assessment has occurred, the Board may either: i) re-assess the module, either in full or in part, without adding to the number of attempts; or, ii) in the case of a module at SCQF Level 9, 10 or 11, consider nullification of the module assessment in line with 13.3. - 13.4.2 Actions taken must be fully recorded, with a clear rationale for the action included within the minute.
 The Chair of the Progression and Award Board and the External Examiners will also be required to sign an assent form which clearly indicates that they fully concur with this action.
-The minute and the assent form will be drawn to the attention of the next meeting of the Learning and Teaching Subcommittee which will require to satisfy itself as to the circumstances underlying this action, to take such follow up action as is deemed appropriate and report the matter to Senate accordingly through the Academic Policy and Practice Committee. - 13.4.3 Where it is considered that an irregularity in the module assessment has occurred, guidance will be sought from the Department of Quality Assurance and Enhancement in advance of the meeting of the Progression and Award Board (see 11.6).
+The minute and the assent form will be drawn to the attention of the next meeting of the Learning Enhancement Subcommittee which will require to satisfy itself as to the circumstances underlying this action, to take such follow up action as is deemed appropriate and report the matter to Senate accordingly through the Academic Policy and Practice Committee. - 13.4.3 Where it is considered that an irregularity in the module assessment has occurred, guidance will be sought from the Department of Quality Assurance and Enhancement in advance of the meeting of the Progression and Award Board (see 11.6).